Friends of the British Overseas Territories: Youth work

-Established foremostly as a youth organisation, FOTBOT have oriented much of their activities toward educating young people, a motivation that has facilitated short excursions for British students to BOTs, as well as for students from the BOTs themselves to visit other dependencies and study in the UK without undue financial burden.
-In this vein, FOTBOT was partnered in a project headed by geographer Stewart McPherson, 'Treasure Islands', which "aim[ed] to showcase the wildlife, cultures and history of all of the UK Overseas Territories" by dispersing educative materials across the UK.
+Established originally as a youth charity, FOTBOT oriented its early activities toward educating young people.
+This work facilitated short excursions for British students to BOTs, and provided opportunities for students from the BOTs to visit other British territories and study in the UK.
+In 2018 FOTBOT was a partner in a project headed by geographer Stewart McPherson, Treasure Islands, designed to "showcase the wildlife, cultures and history of all of the UK Overseas Territories" by dispersing educative materials across the UK.
+Historically, FOTBOT societies in at least two student unions, Cambridge and Newcastle have been affiliated.